SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *When should I do it?*

-*Should I do it after our next hug, or wait till tonight and do it before going to bed?*
+*Should I do it after our next hug, or wait until tonight and do it before going to bed?*

 *I think tonight will be the best…*